jon-hanson/ScalaPT/readme.md

 * The original had what looked like a bug, whereby a bright light path could become trapped inside the glass sphere.
 The Russian roulette termination would not terminate the path as the path brightness was too high, which eventually caused a stack overflow.
 ScalaPT addresses this by increasing the chance of termination as the call stack depth increases.
 * Infinite, one-way planes are used in place of giant spheres for the box walls.
 * Scene definitions can be read from a JSON file.
+* Random number generation replaced with state monad (which wraps a random number generator).